SPJ Colorado Pro Announces 2023 Top of the Rockies Winners

 Illustration: Artwork accompanying a news or feature story to enhance the story’s meaning.

-Spot News Photography/Videography: One or more photos or videos on a breaking news story.
+Spot News Photography/Videography: One or more photos or videos on a breaking news

 News Photography/Videography: One or more photos or videos on a news story.